bbxytl/jackhughesweb.github.io/_posts/blog/2013-11-10-an-app-for-focusing.markdown

 An app for **focusing**.
 To turn off distractions.
 To ignore notifications.
 To **focus on tasks**.

-It’s not easy to concentrate with the endless amounts of apps on our devices, but the next time you are trying to keep on task — try to delay replying to that tweet, reading that newsletter or catching up on your RSS feeds.
-Try to turn your app-filled device **off**.
+It’s not easy to concentrate with the endless amounts of apps on our devices, but try to keep on task  - delay replying to that tweet, reading that newsletter or catching up on RSS feeds.
+Just turn your app-filled device **off**.